kovasap/tactics/DESIGN.md

 different biomes.
 After completing optional chapters in these biomes, NPCs will teach you about new classes your characters can now adopt.

+### World Layout

+The world is a sprawling continent with six radially distributed regions, each with affinity to a different element.
+In the center of the world there is a large region that has no constant dominant element, but rather goes through cycles of dominance over time.
+The world has six seasons, one for each element, and the central region is swayed to one element or another based on the season.